U.S. pork processor seeks to delay court decision limiting slaughter speeds

 Over the course of 10-1/2 months, Seaboard’s production pipeline will produce about 126,000 more hogs than the company can slaughter under the previous speed limit of 1,106 pigs per hour, Stephen Summerlin, senior vice president of operations, said in the documents.

-The company, which competes against Tyson Foods (TSN.N) and WH Group's (0288.HK) Smithfield Foods, has already sold off hogs to reduce its supply since the court decision, according to filings.
+The company, which competes against Tyson Foods and WH Group’s Smithfield Foods, has already sold off hogs to reduce its supply since the court decision, according to filings.

 The USDA did not immediately respond to a request for comment.
 A spokesman previously said the agency is reviewing the court decision.